docker-mailserver/docker-mailserver/docs/content/config/security/fail2ban.md

 j f2b-postfix
 ```

-## Running Fail2ban in a rootless container
+## Running fail2ban in a rootless container

 It is necessary to use `slirp4netns` port forwarding backend because `RootlessKit`, which is the default forwarder for rootless mode in Podman and Docker, does not preserve source IPs.

-Docker-compose configuration:
+`docker-compose` configuration:

 ```yaml
 services: